David Spielman

-David G. Spielman (born 1950) is an American freelance photographer.
+David G. Spielman (born 1950) is an American freelance photographer based in New Orleans.

 Early life

 Spielman was born in Tulsa, Oklahoma, and graduated from Tulsa Central High School.
 He then attended and graduated from Westminster College in Fulton, Missouri.

 Spielman's interest in photography began at the age of 15.
-When he looked through a camera, his blood pressure dropped and pulse slowed, he knew at the instant he wanted to be a photographer.
-While Spielman was attending Westminster College, a bombed out Christopher Wren church from London was transported to Fulton and reconstructed on Westminster's campus, honoring Winston Churchill's visit and speech in which he coined the phrase "Iron Curtain".
+When he looked through a camera, his blood pressure dropped and his pulse slowed.
+He knew in that instant he wanted to be a photographer.
+While Spielman was attending Westminster College, a WWII-bombed out Christopher Wren church from London was transported to Fulton and reconstructed on Westminster's campus, honoring Winston Churchill's visit and speech in which he coined the phrase "Iron Curtain".
+As the photographer for his college's newspaper, Spielman had the unique opportunity to photograph Lord Louis Mountbatten, who was in attendance for the opening of the reconstruction in 1969.
+Spielman would later get to photograph Mikhail Gorbachev in 1992 at Westminster.
 Most of Spielman's senior year was spent in Vienna and traveling in Europe studying art history.
-He credits this experience as a turning point helping him understand and appreciate composition and design.
+He credits this experience as a turning point, helping him understand and appreciate composition and design.